Plug-and-Play Dramaturge: A Divide-and-Conquer Approach for Iterative Narrative Script Refinement via Collaborative LLM Agents: Results and Analysis

 \subsubsection{Dialogue Quality Enhancement}

-As shown in Figure~\ref{Dialogue Quality}, Dramaturge elevates dialogue from simple exposition to a multi-faceted tool for character revelation and plot advancement.
+As shown in Fig.~\ref{Dialogue_Quality}, Dramaturge elevates dialogue from simple exposition to a multi-faceted tool for character revelation and plot advancement.
 The improved dialogue incorporates greater psychological depth by including characters' internal thoughts (e.g., Voldemort's reflection on his mother's love), revealing hidden motivations and complexities that enrich his portrayal beyond a stock villain.
 The dialogue also grounds the characters' relationships in shared history by referencing past events, adding authenticity and weight to their bond.
 This technique makes the characters' interactions feel more genuine and earned.
 By infusing dialogue with subtext, psychological nuance, and specific character history, Dramaturge produces conversations that are more natural, emotionally resonant, and effective at driving the narrative forward.
+The complete original and refined script examples are provided in Appendix E.